 - Fresh chopped thyme optional, to taste

-- Unsalted butter or a combination of butter and oil, for cooking
+- 2 tablespoons Unsalted butter or a combination of butter and oil, for cooking

-- Season the tenderloins with salt, pepper and thyme if using, then roll generously in the dried morels, pressing down firmly to help the coating adhere.
+- Season the tenderloins with salt, pepper and thyme if using.
+Roll the tenderloins generously in the dried morels, pressing down firmly to help the coating adhere.

 - Meanwhile, in a cast iron skillet or another non-stick pan, heat the butter on medium heat until melted, hot and foaming.

-- Add the tenderloin(s), brown gently on each side for a minute or two (I like mine about 135-140F in the center) until the morel crust is golden, then remove to a warm place to rest for a few minutes before cutting, to help the juices redistribute.
+- Add the tenderloin(s), brown gently on each side for a minute or two (I like mine about 135-140F in the center) until the morel crust is golden, then remove to a warm place on a paper towel to rest for a few minutes before cutting to help the juices redistribute.